alexhalbeisen/fundraiser-site/index.md

     conditions which will be followed closely prior to the date.
 Even if you feel like you are unable to participate, a donation or educating yourself (and others) on these issues is equally a step in the right direction. <br><br>This is what she would want for the world; to show compassion for yourself and others.
+Love yourself.
   media:
     image: "/uploads/2020/10/16/pic8.jpg"
     alt_text: ''